 How does that slider foot work ?

-Many 4-step buttonholes use a sliding presser foot like the ones in the videos.
+Many machines make buttonholes using a sliding presser foot like the ones in the videos.

-With most (not buttonhole) presser feet you want them to glide smoothly over the fabric.
+With most presser feet you want the foot to glide smoothly over the fabric.
 For some fabrics you even need a teflon foot, so the foot can’t stick to the fabric.

 But a slider buttonhole foot does the opposite.
 The bottom of this foot has a gripping surface, so the foot doesn’t move over the fabric, the fabric and foot move together.
 The feed dogs move the fabric, and the fabric moves the sliding part of the foot.